vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 **_Context_** - An isolated scope of relevant client-side configurations for a combination of user identity and server identity.

 **_Context-Type_** - Type of control plane or cluster or service that the user connects to.
-The currently supported context types are: “kubernetes” (e.g., TKG, a vanilla workload cluster, TAP-enabled workload cluster, etc…), “mission-control” (for TMC SaaS endpoints), "application-engine" (for TAE endpoints)
+The currently supported context types are: “kubernetes” (e.g., TKG, a vanilla workload cluster, TAP-enabled workload cluster, etc…), “mission-control” (for TMC SaaS endpoints), "tanzu" (for Tanzu control plane endpoint)

 **_Target_** - Represents a group of Tanzu CLI Plugins that are of the same category (generally talking to similar endpoints) and are represented as the `tanzu <target-name> <plugin-name>` command.